nexssp/language/README.md

 Programming Languages database, templates, info..

+## Note

+This module is an effect of the refactoring the Nexss Programmer **@nexssp/cli** which development has been started in 2018.
+This module can be used also _separately_ without the Nexss Programmer.

 ## Repositories

 @nexssp/language usege external repositories for all languages.
 List of them is located in the `src/nexssp-languages-repos.json` file.